 The absence of adequate hotel facilities near CSUN limits the university’s ability to support these many events and programs that connect the university with students and their families, alumni, and the academic and business communities.
 The nearest business-class hotels are over four miles from the CSUN campus, making it difficult to host conferences and visiting scholars; provide convenient lodging for campus candidates, visiting family members and athletic teams; and foster community partnerships.
 CSUN proposes construction of a branded, business-class hotel on campus, at Nordhoff Street and Matador Drive, to be undertaken by a private developer in partnership with CSUN.
-The California State University (CSU) Board of Trustees supports this public/private partnership project and granted concept approval in November 2015.
+The California State University (CSU) Board of Trustees (BOT) supports this public/private partnership project and granted concept approval in November 2015.
+In September 2019, the BOT approved the amendment of the 2019-2020 Capital Outlay Program, schematic Design for the project, and the final development agreement.

 To address the university’s growing need for hospitality services to support its mission, CSUN engaged PKF Consulting, specialists in hotel/hospitality research www.pkfc.com/en/pkfc for a market analysis to determine the viability of developing a hotel on the campus.
 PKF’s market analysis confirmed the demand for lodging and conference facilities for student- and faculty-related events and activities, as well as for the local community, commercial travelers, visiting tourists and business conferences.